 In the old days C programmers were called the "fighter pilots" and Pascal programmers were the "quiche eaters".
 We didn't care as we coded in Turbo Pascal 4, we could produce code faster and more reliably and that's all that mattered.

 I was not a C programmer and am still not.
 I guess a background learning to program in Pascal means you like to code in a certain way and C programmers like to code in other ways.

 Enter Visual Basic

 For non C programmers Visual Basic was a miracle.
-Here was me, a non C coder and I could not create a Windows application in a matter of minutes.
-Okay so the first applications didn't look good as we didn't bother to read the Microsoft Windows design guide but at last we were Windows programmers.
-Again not quite; with Microsoft Visual Basic we were given a number of tools like drop down boxes, radio buttons etc to drag onto our forms but of course when you looked for the tool that you needed to complete you application, Microsoft had not implemented it.
-In light of this a whole industry sprung up overnight around Visual Basic producing additional tools to use in your applications.
+Here I was, a non C coder and I could not create a Windows application in a matter of minutes.
+Okay so the first applications didn't look good since we didn't bother to read the Microsoft Windows design guide but at last we were Windows programmers.
+Again not quite; with Microsoft Visual Basic we were given a number of tools like drop down boxes, radio buttons and so on to drag onto our forms but of course when you looked for the tool that you needed to complete you application, Microsoft had not implemented it.
+In light of this an entire industry sprung up overnight around Visual Basic producing additional tools to use in your applications.

 Microsoft Access and Access Basic

 I was developing databases with Borland Paradox when I heard of and got a copy of Microsoft Access 1.0.
 Here was a powerful database development tool that used SQL as its database query language.
 It gave me a forms designer, a report writer and queries and it was awesome to work with.
 You know what, it was even fun to work with and today that is something that's missing.
 Programming is a creative process and should be treated like writing a book.
 Up until .Net that seemed to be missing.